-Check the printer cable connections-

-Ensure that the printer cable is properly connected to the computer.
+Check the printer cable connections - Ensure that the printer cable is properly connected to the computer.

-Test the electrical outlet-

-Ensure that the electrical outlet is working by testing it with another device, such as a lamp.
+Test the electrical outlet - Ensure that the electrical outlet is working by testing it with another device, such as a lamp.

-Ensure that the printer is turned on-

-See the documentation supplied with the printer.
+Ensure that the printer is turned on - See the documentation supplied with the printer.

-Verify that Windows® recognizes the printer
+Verify that Windows® recognizes the printer -

-- 1. Click the Start button.

-- 2. Click Control Panel.

-- 3. Click Printers and Other Hardware.

-- 4. Click View installed printers or fax printers.
-If the printer model is listed, rightclick the printer icon.

-- 5. Click Properties, and then click the Ports tab.
+- 1. Click the Start button and then click Control Panel. - 2.
+Click Printers and Other Hardware. - 3.
+Click View installed printers or fax printers.
+If the printer model is listed, right-click the printer icon. - 4.
+Click Properties, and then click the Ports tab.
 Ensure that the Print to the following port(s): setting is LPT1 (Printer Port).

-Reinstall the printer driver- See "Reinstalling Drivers and Utilities."
+Reinstall the printer driver - See "Reinstalling Drivers and Utilities."